• Skip to primary navigation

 Treasurer

 The treasurer is responsible for organizing payments for EEBISO events as well as procuring funds for events.
-Other responsibilities include fundraising, which includes T-shirt sales and the silent auction at our Annual Crawfish Boil.
+Other responsibilities include maintaining the recognized status of the organization and fundraising, which includes t-shirt sales and the silent auction at the annual crawfish boil.

 Seminar Representative

-The seminar representative sits on the EEB seminar committee, works with the seminar chair/committee and the program coordinator to communicate student perspectives, reports seminar news to the EEBISO leadership, and helps with the organization of seminars such as pizza lunches, attendance, invitations, etc.
+The seminar representative works closely with the EEB program coordinator and EEB seminar chair to communicate student perspectives or concerns about seminars, report seminar news to the EEBISO leadership, and helps with grad student seminar lunches.

 Stay Connected